-The Bank has put in place a well-structured Credit Risk Management Policy duly approved by the Risk Management Committee of Board (RMCB).
-The Policy document defines organization structure, role & responsibilities and, the processes whereby the Credit Risks carried by the Bank can be identified, quantified & managed within the framework that the Bank considers consistent with its mandate and risk tolerance.
+The Bank has put in place a well-structured Credit Risk Management Policy duly approved by the Bank's Board.
+The Policy document defines organization structure, role & responsibilities and, the processes whereby the Credit Risks carried out by the Bank can be identified, quantified & managed within the framework that the Bank considers consistent with its mandate and risk tolerance.